aws/redshift-test-drive/README.md

 # Redshift Test Drive

 ## Introduction
-Redshift Test Drive is an amalgation of Redshift Replay and Node Config.
+Redshift Test Drive is an amalgamation of Redshift Replay and Node Config.
 The Redshift Replay consits of Workload Replicator, Replay Analysis and External Object Replicator.

 ## Prerequisites
 Install the following packages before cloning the repository: